General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: The Metric Tensor, Gauges and Coordinates

-In the present paper we work out a systematic approach to the problem of propagation of light rays in the field of arbitrary gravitational multipole.
-While the most papers on light propagation consider both a light source and an observer as being located at infinity we do not need these assumptions.
-For this reason our approach is more general and applicable for any disposition of the source of light and observer with respect to the source of gravitational radiation.
-The integration technique which we use for finding solution of the equations of propagation of light rays was invented in \cite{smk1,ksh1}.

-The metric tensor and coordinate systems involved in our calculations are described in section 3 along with gauge conditions imposed on the metric tensor.
-The equations of propagation of electromagnetic waves in the geometric optics approximation are discussed in section 4 and the method of their integration is given in section 5.

-Exact solution of the equations of light propagation and the form of relativistic perturbations of the light trajectory are obtained in section 6.
-Section 7 is devoted to derivation of basic observable relativistic effects - the integrated time delay, the deflection angle, the shift of frequency, and rotation of the plain of polarization.
-We discuss in sections 8 and 9 two limiting cases of the relative configurations of the source of light, the observer, and the source of gravitational waves -- the gravitational-lens configuration and the case of a plane gravitational wave.
-Appendix gives approximate expressions for the Christoffel symbols, for the metric tensor taken on the light-ray trajectory, and for the gauge functions.

-\section{THE METRIC TENSOR, GAUGES, AND COORDINATES}
+\section{The Metric Tensor, Gauges and Coordinates}

-\subsection{The Canonical Form of the Metric Tensor Perturbation}
+\subsection{The canonical form of the metric tensor perturbation}

-We consider an isolated astronomical system emitting gravitational waves and assume that gravitational field is weak everywhere so that the metric tensor is expanded in a Taylor series with respect to the powers of gravitational constant $G$.
+We consider an isolated astronomical system emitting gravitational waves and assume that gravitational field is weak everywhere so that the metric tensor can be expanded in a Taylor series with respect to the powers of gravitational constant $G$ which labels the order of products of the metric tensor perturbations that are kept in the solution of the Einstein equations.
+We shall consider only a linearised post-Minkowskian approximation of general relativity and discard all terms of the order of $G^2$ and higher.
 The metric tensor is a linear combination of the Minkowski metric, $\eta_{\alpha\beta}$, and a small perturbation $h_{\alpha\beta}$